ft-prince/To-Do-List-App-Using-HTML-CSS-And-JavaScript/README.md

 # To-Do-List-App-Using-HTML-CSS-And-JavaScript

-Sure, here is a short readme for a GitHub repository of a To-Do List App built with HTML, CSS, and JavaScript:

 To-Do List App
 This is a simple To-Do List App that allows users to add, save, delete, and mark tasks as completed.
 The app is built with HTML, CSS, and JavaScript.